-|Splunk Cloud Platform (version 8.1.2012 or higher)||Splunk Cloud Platform (version 8.1.2012 or higher)|
+|Splunk Cloud Platform to Splunk Cloud Platform||Splunk Cloud Platform (version 8.1.2103 or higher)||Splunk Cloud Platform (version 8.1.2103 or higher)|

-|Splunk Enterprise (version 8.2.0 or higher)||Splunk Cloud Platform (version 8.2.2104 or higher)|
+|Splunk Enterprise to Splunk Cloud Platform||Splunk Enterprise (version 8.2.0 or higher)||Splunk Cloud Platform (version 8.2.2104 or higher)|

 If you have a Splunk Enterprise deployment that is lower than 8.2 and want to run federated searches without upgrading the entire deployment, you can upgrade a single search head in that deployment to 8.2 and run federated searches from that search head.

 When you define a federated provider, you must decide what mode you want that provider to use.
 Federated provider modes offer different federated search experiences, and you must select the mode that best fits your needs.